 17. Tour the secret Gili Islands in the East

 Off the east coast of Lombok lie the hidden gems of the Gili Islands, offering an unparalleled paradise island experience.
 Each island has its own unique charm and character.
 Gili Lampu is a small but beautiful mangrove island.
 There are no beaches but excellent snorkeling among its coral-filled waters, although it has no beaches.
 Gili Kapal is a tiny sandbar island that is almost inaccessible at high tide, providing a secluded and isolated experience with crystal clear waters.
 Gili Badara is larger and more accessible, making it a great place to stay while exploring the other islands.
 Finally, Gili Kondo is a must.
-It’s the most popular of the secret Gilis for its unmatched sunset views, stunning coral snorkelling and popular beach shack selling drinks and snacks.
+It’s the most popular of the secret Gilis for its unmatched sunset views, stunning coral snorkeling, and popular beach shack selling drinks and snacks.
 For a more intimate experience, it’s recommended to visit during the week when there are fewer people.
 Bring a tent and camp under the stars on this picturesque island.

 18. Explore Kuta Lombok and the Mandalika Project, The Moto GP track and Tanjung Aan